kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 // SharingAffinityExtractor declares CEL expressions that produce
 // sharing-affinity key/value pairs from a driver's opaque device
 // config.
+Each extractor entry in a pool's `sharingAffinity` list is
+// an applicability group — an all-or-nothing bundle describing one
+// schema variant the driver supports.
 //
 // +featureGate=DRASharingAffinity
 type SharingAffinityExtractor struct {
+    // Selector, if set, restricts this extractor to devices in the
+    // pool whose attributes satisfy the CEL expression.
+The same
+    // DeviceSelector type used by DeviceRequest.selectors is reused
+    // here, so the `device` binding inside the CEL expression refers
+    // to the candidate device's attributes.
+If omitted, the extractor
+    // applies to every device in the pool (implicit dispatch).
+    //
+    // +optional
+    Selector *DeviceSelector

     // CEL is a map from affinity key name to a CEL expression.
     // Inside the expression, the variable `object` refers to the
     // parsed opaque-config object.
 The expression must return a
     // string.
-An empty-string return means "no contribution for
+An empty-string return means "no contribution for this
-    // this key from this object" — the idiom an extractor uses to
+    // key from this object" — the idiom an extractor uses to ignore
-    // ignore opaque-config objects whose apiVersion / kind it does
+    // opaque-config objects whose apiVersion / kind it does not
-    // not handle.
+    // handle.
-    //
-    // The maximum number of CEL entries per extractor is 8.
     //
     // +required
     // +k8s:maxProperties=8